como-usar-freertos-en-arduino

 FreeRTOS on Arduino

-FreeRTOS is designed to run on processors slightly more powerful than an Arduino.
-Thus, as we will see in future posts, it is the standard OS on our beloved ESP8266 and ESP32.
+FreeRTOS is intended to run on processors somewhat more powerful than an Arduino.
+Thus, as we will see in future posts, it is the default OS on our beloved ESP8266 and ESP32.

 However, it is possible to use FreeRTOS on Arduino under AVR architectures (Uno, Nano, Leonardo, Mega) thanks to the Arduino FreeRTOS Library developed by Richard Barry and maintained by Phillip Stevens along with other collaborators.